elibar-uk/CV/README.md

 [About](#About) | [Skills](#Skills) | [Projects](#Projects) |
 [Education](#Education) | [Experience](#Experience) | [Interests](#Interests)

-## <a name="about">About</a>
+## <a name="About">About</a>
 A former airline manager with a background in marketing looking for exiting opportunity to start a career as web developer.
 Having been through a highly intensive course at [Makers Academy](http://www.makersacademy.com/about-us/) I've developed quite a passion for writing a clean, test-driven code.

-## <a name="skills">Skills</a>
+## <a name="Skills">Skills</a>

 ####Self-starter

   I moved to the UK back in 2009 to start my second degree.
 It was a daunting task, I had nothing, just a bag and a placement at Queen Mary University I didn’t know anyone in London, and I barely spoke the language and had no idea what was to come next.
 I had to learn fast luckily is an ability I have.
   After leaving Queens Mary’s with a masters in Management and Organisational Innovations I landed a role in Civil Aviation.
-This is not a sector I was ever looking to get into and hence had no even remote idea about it or required experience I was in possession of yet still managed to make a name for myself in the industry.
+This is not a sector I was ever looking to get into and hence had no even remote idea about it or required experience I was in possession of, yet still managed to make a name for myself in the industry.

 ####Quick learner

   And all it's done through constant learning.
 It is truly amazing how much you can actually accomplish in just a few weeks.
 For the Makers Academy final project still being a beginner with JavaScript, I completed a project using two band new technologies Ionic framework and decoupled backend.
 While being quite familiar with Rails, Ionic was not taught on the course and I managed to learn and build a fully functioning mobile app using this framework within two weeks.